Below are pertinent policies, laws & regulations you may be subject to for alcohol and/or other drug offenses.

-For more information on prohibited student conduct, see section F of the Student Code of Conduct Policies and Procedures.
+For more information on prohibited student conduct, see section F of the Student Conduct Code Policies and Procedures.

-For more information on sanctions including up to and including expulsion, see section J of the Student Code of Conduct Policies and Procedures.
+For more information on sanctions including up to and including expulsion, see section I of the Student Conduct Code Policies and Procedures.

 In compliance with the federal Drug Free Schools and Communities Act, the University of Colorado Boulder prohibits the unlawful manufacture, dispensation, possession, use, or distribution of a controlled substance (illicit drugs and alcohol) of any kind and of any amount.
 This prohibition applies even if the Colorado Department of Public Health and Environment (CDPHE) has issued a Medical Marijuana Registry identification card to an individual, permitting that individual to possess a limited amount of marijuana for medicinal purposes; those with medical marijuana cards are not permitted to use medical marijuana on campus.
 These prohibitions cover any individual's actions which are part of any university activities, including those occurring while on university property or in the conduct of university business away from the campus.
 It is a violation of university policy for any member of the faculty, staff, or student body to jeopardize the operation or interests of the University of Colorado through the use of alcohol or drugs.
 Sanctions that will be imposed by the University of Colorado for employees who are found to be in violation of this policy may include expulsion and/or termination of employment.
 Compliance with this policy is a condition of employment for all employees.

 Below is a partial list of state laws, regulations, and penalties regarding sale and use of alcohol, tobacco, and other drugs.
 Due to the volume of statutes, we are unable to list them all.
 For a complete listing, please visit the Colorado Revised Statutes (CRS) publication website.